Friday, December 22, 2017

 Memory will not preserve

-their battle like the wasp
+their battle as long as the wasp

 and spider trapped in amber